 Instructions

-- Start with the carrots: In a jar or bowl, whisk together the vinegar, water, maple syrup, and salt until dissolved.
+- Start with the carrots: In a jar or bowl, whisk together the vinegar and water.
 Add the carrots, making sure all the pieces are submerged.
 Let stand while you prep the rest of the ingredients.
-(These will keep in an airtight container in the fridge for up to 4 days.)
+(These will keep in an airtight container in the fridge for up to 10 days.)

 - Prep the mushrooms: Clean the mushroom caps with a damp paper towel.
 Using a spoon, gently scrape out the gills and discard.
 Trim the stems.